-The mission of the textile materials technology (TMT) curriculum is to present students with distinctive educational opportunities to demonstrate creativity and intellectual curiosity while at the same time applying time-tested principles and mixing them with a dose of cutting-edge innovation.
+The the textile materials technology (TMT) curriculum presents students with distinctive educational opportunities to demonstrate creativity and intellectual curiosity while applying time-tested principles mixed with a dose of cutting-edge innovation.
 The TMT degree develops a breadth and depth of professional skills that are infused with elements of design, engineering and commerce and are informed by the liberal arts and sciences.

 Program Learning Outcomes

-The intent of the TMT program is to educate and graduate individuals who possess the technical and social competence and confidence to succeed in professional practice and advanced education.
-Students will be lifelong learners who will exercise responsible stewardship.
+The TMT program graduates possess the technical and social competence and confidence to succeed in professional practice and advanced education.
+TMT students will be lifelong learners who will exercise responsible stewardship.